richardmoonw/GRA_AtomicModel/README.md

 1. WebGL Scene.
 For the development of this project the team decided to use [ThreeJs](https://threejs.org/).
 ThreeJs is a library that runs over WebGL.
 2. Two texures.
 For this model, some textures for the backgroud, protons, neutrons and electrons were used.
-The energylayers does not have any texture because the team considered that the material and color chosen look nice.
+The energy layers does not have any texture because the team considered that the chosen material and color look nice.
 3. A light.
 The scene has 2 light sources located in the top of it.
 4. A shadow.
 All the elements in the scene have a shadowed area because there is not direct incidence of the